For Authors

 - Any labels (text) appearing in the graphic should be in either Arial or Times New Roman font.
 And should be small, non-bold, and in lower case.

-Variables: Use style CHI variables.
-Variables should be defined, where used, with full explanation and units of measurement.
+Variables: Use style CHI Variables A. Variables should be introduced by "Where:" Variables should be defined, where used, with full explanation and units of measurement.
 Please list these, one below the other, rather than incorporating them in the flow of the text.

 SI Units: If using American units, include the metric equivalent in parentheses.
 Please see conversion table below.